swcarpentry/python-novice-inflammation/episodes/04-files.md

 to do something with each filename in turn.
 In our case,
 the "something" we want to do is generate a set of plots for each file in our inflammation dataset.
-If we want to start by analyzing just the first three files in alphabetical order, we can use the `sorted` built-in function to generate a new sorted list from the the `glob.glob` output:
+If we want to start by analyzing just the first three files in alphabetical order, we can use the `sorted` built-in function to generate a new sorted list from the `glob.glob` output:

 ~~~
 import numpy